Aakanksha1108/Smart-Healthcare-Web-App/README.md

  - Assess quality (completeness, consistency and correctness) of the input data and perform feature engineering, where applicable
- - Develop multinomial classification models to identify patterns in symptoms (independent variables) and estimate their relationship with a particular disease (dependent variable)
+ - Develop multinomial classification models to identify patterns in symptoms (independent variables) and estimate their relationship with the various diseases (dependent variable)
   - Build an informative and easy-to-use app in a way that helps users better understand  their condition and treat it sooner rather than later

 ### Epics & Stories